If engaging with this content is difficult, or if you are seeking support, these services are available.

 The Collaborative Advisory Board will oversee the process of conducting the Institutional Assessment and Responsive Action.
 The Collaborative Advisory Board will begin by collecting feedback from survivors and multiple diverse stakeholder groups about this project.

-Based on this feedback, the Collaborative Advisory Board will develop criteria for selecting an external firm.
+Based on this feedback, the Collaborative Advisory Board developed a criteria for selecting an external firm, Guidepost Solutions.

 Options for engaging with the Collaborative Advisory Board will be made available through the Institutional Assessment and Responsive Action website found at msu.edu/assessment.